jparavastu/ControlCharts/README.md

 Control charts, also known as Shewhart charts (after Walter A. Shewhart) or process-behavior charts, are a statistical process control tool used to determine if a manufacturing or business process is in a state of control.

-This code helps to create x-bar and R chart and x-bar and s chart on a time-series data.
+This code helps to create below charts on time-series data,
+1. x-bar and R chart
+2. x-bar and s chart

 ## Prerequisites:
 #### Using with Spark shell: